Vicentesan/Vicentesan/README.md

 # Vicente Sanchez - JavaScript Backend Developer

-Hi there 👋!
-I'm Vicente Sanchez, a passionate 14y backend developer focusing on JavaScript technologies.
-Below, you'll find information about the technologies I use and a bit about myself.
+Hello 👋!
+I'm Vicente Sanchez, a passionate backend developer, I have 14 years focusing on JavaScript technologies.
+Below you will find information about the technologies I use and a little about me.

 ## About Me
 - **Name:** Vicente Sanchez